defndaines/env/erlang-vim.md

 Additionally, you can build your entire project with `:make`.
 This should work with erlang.mk and rebar.

+One thing to note is that if you haven't built your entire project, you could get warnings on save for unknown `behavior` declarations it doesn't know about yet.

 ### Erlang Tags

 This builds upon exuberant ctags to allow you to navigate your project code